 How much does it cost to produce a print on demand hat?

-Can you make good money selling print on demand hats?
+Can you make good money selling custom hats print on demand?

 What makes a good print on demand hat design?